Krestle80/weatherDashboard/README.md

 # Weather Dashboard
 ![Site Image](assets/pics/readmePic.png)
 ## Description
 Makes multiple calls to openweatherapi in order to bring the user current weather data as well as a five day forcast.
 It stores previously searched citys and replaces the ones under the search bar with them upon reload.
+Check it out here [My Weather Dashboard](https://krestle80.github.io/weatherDashboard/)
 ## Table of Contents
 - #### [Description](##-description)
 - #### [Usage Information](##-usage-information)